 Climate-friendly energy policies fall into one of three general categories—policies that:

-(2) Promote technology advancement or infrastructure development that will reduce the costs of achieving GHG emissions reductions in the future, and
+- promote technology advancement or infrastructure development that will reduce the costs of achieving GHG emissions reductions in the future; and

-Using these guidelines, the following are highlighted as key elements of a climate-friendly energy policy:
+Using the criteria outlined above, the following elements of a climate-friendly energy policy have been identified:

 Research and Development

 Promote research and development on efficient electricity production technologies.
 Federal funding or tax incentives for R&D on improving the efficiency of the electricity generation process, regardless of fuel source, can provide options to reduce future energy prices and reduce future fuel consumption per kWh, with corresponding GHG benefits.

 Promote research and development on efficient end-use technologies.
 Federal funding or tax incentives for R&D on improving transportation, building, and industrial end-use efficiency can provide options to reduce future energy costs to consumers and to reduce future energy consumption, with corresponding GHG benefits.
 Support for R&D is particularly important in areas where fundamental changes are possible, such as the widespread use of hydrogen in fuel cells to power vehicles.